Local level sets of the Takagi-van der Waerden function: Introduction

 We call $L_r(y)$ the \emph{level set} of $T_r$, which is a special class of slices.

-A natural question arises: is $L_r(y)$ finite or infinite?
-There are numerous interesting results concerning the level sets of the Takagi function \cite{A12,A13,B08,LM12}, particularly in the case that $r = 2$.
-Buczolich \cite{B08} demonstrated that $L_2(y)$ is finite for almost every ordinate $y$.
-Let
+A natural question is whether the level set $L_r(y)$ is finite or infinite.
+There are many interesting results concerning the level sets of the Takagi function \cite{A12,A13,B08}, particularly in the case where $r = 2$.
+Buczolich \cite{B08} showed that $L_2(y)$ is finite for almost every $y$.

-We observe that the cardinality of each finite level set $L_2(y)$ must be even.
-Allaart \cite{A12} showed that $S_{2,2n}$ is uncountable but nowhere dense for each $n \in \Z^+$.
-He also estimated the Lebesgue measure of $\lambda(S_{2,n})$.
+Lagarias and Maddock \cite{LM11,LM12} deeply studied the properties of level sets.
+They classified the points in level sets by their expansions.
+For any $x \in (0,1)$, its binary expansion is given by